I’ve visited a lot of Florida’s historic sites, so I was stunned to discover one of the best ever – and I had never heard of it.

 There is a two-hour guided nature walk offered monthly into the area around the hill.

 With information from the Chinsegut staff, we took our own stroll off the grounds, down the hill to nearby Lake Lindsey to see a 90-year-old stone structure built by Civilian Conservation Corps workers, who were based at Chinsegut Hill.
 The trail is overgrown and we were warned it was steep.
-(We didn’t find it steep.)
+(We didn’t find it very steep.)
 We loved the stone building, so covered with vines and vegetation that it looked magical and/or haunted.

 Making a day of visiting Chinsegut Hill Historic Site